jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Elections
 (1) This subpart applies to a person's eligible hedge, to the extent of their fair dividend rate hedge portion for the eligible hedge, if the person has made an election to apply this subpart under subsection (2) or (3).
 Elections: specific
-(2) For the purposes of subsection (1), for each eligible hedge, an election under this subsection must, unless subsection (3) applies, be made––
+(2) For the purposes of subsection (1), for each eligible hedge, an election under this subsection must, unless subsection (3) applies, be made—
   (a) when the hedge is first entered into; and
   (b) when a hedge of the hedge is first entered into.
 Election: general